ankitects/anki-manual/src/studying.md

 subdecks it contains.

 On the decks screen, your decks will be displayed in a list.
-There are two number columns, 'due' and 'new'.
-'Due' is the count of waiting reviews and cards currently in learning.
+There are three number columns, 'due' and 'new'.
+'Due' is the count of waiting reviews.
 'New' is the number of new cards that are ready to be learnt that day.
+The third column shows the number of cards currently in learning.

 When you click on a deck, it will become the 'current deck', and Anki will change to the study screen.
 You can return to the deck list to